Talking about menstruation has always been a taboo in India. And menstrual hygiene has been almost non-existent in several parts of the country.

 Under her constituency, Dr. Bharati Lavekar an MLA from the Versova constituency has been educating women about the importance of Sanitary napkins via 53 schools under the wings of her ‘Tee Foundation Sanitary Pad Bank‘ initiative that promotes menstrual hygiene and easy accessibility of sanitary pads available to the underprivileged women.

 The Foundation has been granted an automatic sanitary pad vending machine, disposal machine and a menstrual health kit, containing painkillers, pack of undergarment, and literature on how to care for oneself during menstruation as well as how the perceptions of both men and women towards menstruation need a change.

-According to statistics in India, only 15 percent women get access to pads, because they either cannot afford them or lack awareness.
-As many as 70 percent women think menstrual blood is unhygienic and 66 percent girls and women manage periods without toilets.
+According to statistics in India, only 15% women get access to pads, because they either cannot afford them or lack awareness.
+As many as 70% women think menstrual blood is unhygienic and 66% girls and women manage periods without toilets.